Eng-Muntadher/MAVault/README.md

 - **Single Image Page**
 - **Sign Up / Sign In**

-_All pages are fully responsive and optimized for all common screen sizes._
+_All pages are fully responsive and optimized for common screen sizes._

 ---